Debate On ICE Protests, Immigration, And Israel vs Iran!

 You know, it's interesting that you bring that up because a lot of people don't know that before October 7th happened, he was in the middle of a corruption trial.

-Um, you know, basically he was able to consolidate power um, you know, within himself.
+Um, you know, basically, he's able to consolidate power, you know, within himself.

 So, you know, a lot of people theorize that October 7th was he allowed it to happen.

-Um, you know, and I think they had cross-examinations a few days on the third, right?
+Um, you know, they had cross-examinations a few days on the third, right?

-And I guess they had cross-examinations on on him, he was on the stand and they had cross-examinations.
+He was on the stand, and they had cross-examinations.

-I'm not familiar with the trial and uh, you know, if you took the stand or anything like that.
+I'm not familiar, I'm not familiar with his uh, I'm not familiar with um, the trial, I'm not familiar with the trial and uh, you know, if he took the stand or anything like that.

-So, and then you know it's not a stupid guy, he graduated from M MIT.
+So, and then you're not a stupid guy, he graduated from MMIT.

 Yeah, I think he would have been convicted.

-Yeah, I think if if if October 7th didn't happen and he wasn't able to consolidate power and wartime, uh, I think he would have been convicted.
+Yeah, I think if October 7th didn't happen and he wasn't able to consolidate power in wartime, I think he would have been convicted.

 Yeah.